Some foods that cause high cholesterol include:

-There's good news!
-Not all cholesterol is bad and fat shouldn't be feared, fat plays a very important role in your physiological funtion.
-While there may be many fear-mongering fat-free diets on the market, you should never consider cutting it from your diet, unless a certified medical professional has sugegested you do so for health reasons.
+Not all cholesterol is bad and dietary fat should not be feared, fat plays a very important role in your physiological function.
+While there may be many fear-mongering fat-free diets on the market, you should never consider cutting it from your diet, unless a certified medical professional has suggested you do so for health reasons.

 Circulating cholesterol plays a very important role in your body.
 Fat provides the body with energy, supports cell growth, protects your organs, and insulates your body.